Jebel Irhoud: Faunal remains and environmental context

 The faunal assemblage from Jebel Irhoud includes numerous rodents, golden jackal, gazelle (outnumbers all other bovids), Alcelaphine species, leopards, lions, small cats, hyena, and wild boar.
 Of the faunal remains, only one gazelle bone shows evidence of carnivore chewing (from Layer 6), while most bones in the cave indicate human butchery.
 Cut marks on small and large bovid ribs, tibia, and humeri occur in layers 4, 6, and 7.
 The breakage patterns found on these bones are associated with breakage occurring when the animal bones were fresh, i.e., recently killed.
 Percussion markings on the ends of long bones also hint at potential modification for bone marrow extraction.
 Also among the faunal assemblages are ostrich egg shells, although more work is needed before assuming that this results from anthropogenic accumulation.

 The rodent assemblage was likely accumulated by a carnivore (such as an owl), indicating a Late Middle Pleistocene date for the site.
 The rodent assemblage, such as the inclusion of G. grandis and Ellobius, also indicates that grasslands probably dominated the surrounding landscape and that during the Middle Pleistocene, the Jebel Irhoud environment was less arid than during the Upper Pleistocene.
 This is based on the prevalence of muris in the mammalian records of the Middle Pleistocene layer recovered during the Ennouchi excavations, and the reduced species diversity found in the Upper Pleistocene.
 The presence of muris in the Middle Pleistocene levels indicates a warmer and more humid climate than an arid one.

+The fauna listed by Ennouchi were: Rhinoceros mercki K., Equus mauritanicus P., Asinus africanus S., Canis anthus F.C., Gazella atlantica B., G. cuvieri O., G. tingitana A., G. rufina A., Alcelaphus bubalis P., Connochoetes taurinus prognu P., Bos ibericus S., B. primigenius B., Otis tarda L., Struthio sp.